-1. A formal request for promotion and/or tenure in the university.
-(For Associate Professors reapplying for Professor see section 9.0) [The Provost's promotion and tenure website provides a template.]
+3.1 A formal request for promotion and/or tenure in the university.
+(For Associate Professors reapplying for Professor see section 9.0)

+3.2 A full and complete copy of the applicable department/college promotion and/or tenure criteria against which the candidate plans to be assessed.

-- 2. Applicable department/college promotion and/or tenure criteria. - 3.
-Written notifications from the Dean of any approved extensions of the probationary period. - 4.
-Annual evaluations from the Department Chair for each year during the evaluative period (e.g. the probationary for Assistant Professor promotion to Associate Professor). - 5.
-Letters from the Third-Year Review peer committee and Department Chair (only for promotion to Associate Professor). - 6.
-A current curriculum vita. - 7.
-A narrative of the candidate's case for promotion and/or tenure.
-This material should be organized under the three categories of professorial responsibility: (1) Teaching and Educational Activities, (2) Research, Scholarly, or Artistic Activities, and (3) Service. - 8.
-Item 7 may total no more than the lesser of 7,500 words or fifteen pages.
-Many Promotion and Tenure Documents by successful candidates are frequently much shorter than fifteen pages. - 9.
-Additional material required by the college or department. - 10.
-Appendix material: supporting materials may include but are not limited to: teaching evaluations, course summaries, published research, research summaries, artistic products, etc.
+3.3 Written notifications from the Dean of any approved extensions of the probationary period.

+3.4 Annual evaluations from the Department Chair for each year during the evaluative period (e.g. the probationary for Assistant Professor promotion to Associate Professor).

+3.5 Letters from the Third-Year Review peer committee and Department Chair (only for promotion to Associate Professor).

+3.6 A current curriculum vita.

+3.7 A narrative of the candidate's case for promotion and/or tenure.
+This material should be organized under the three categories of professorial responsibility: (1) Teaching and Educational Activities, (2) Research, Scholarly, or Artistic Activities, and (3) Service.

+3.8 Item 7 may total no more than the lesser of 7,500 words or fifteen pages.
+Many

+Promotion and Tenure Documents by successful candidates are frequently much shorter than fifteen pages.

+3.9 Additional material required by the college or department.

+3.10 Appendix material: supporting materials must include Dean-provided copies of all teaching evaluations administered by the university (quantitative and qualitative) in the probationary period for those going up for promotion and/or tenure to associate professor and all since awarding of tenure for those seeking promotion to full professor.
+Supporting materials may also include but are not limited to: course summaries, published research, research summaries, artistic products, etc.

+2.4 The Promotion and Tenure File

+The Promotion and Tenure File consists of the Promotion and Tenure Document and the following items that are added during the review process:

+4.1 The UHCL Promotion and Tenure form showing the recorded votes and recommendations.

+4.2 Letters of evaluation by external reviewers, copies of letters soliciting the reviews and brief statements of the reviewers' qualifications.

+4.3 The votes and recommendations of both the Peer Review Committee (PRC) and Department Chair.

+- 4.4 A candidate rebuttal or letter of information (optional). - 4.5 The recommendation of the Dean. - 4.6 A candidate rebuttal or letter of information (optional).

+4.7 The recommendation of the Provost on behalf of the University Promotion and Tenure Committee (UPTC).